 Lifting heavy objects

-You will have a follow-up appointment with your doctor 2 to 4 weeks after your procedure.
+You’ll have a follow-up appointment with your doctor 2 to 4 weeks after your procedure.
 Your sutures will be taken out then.

-- Have a fever of 101 °F (38.3 °C) or higher
+- A fever of 101 °F (38.3 °C) or higher.

-- Have trouble breathing or shortness of breath
+- Trouble breathing or shortness of breath.